CEGRcode/plotter/README.md

 # Plotter
-Plotter is a web application made for plotting epigenomic data.
+Plotter is a web application made for plotting genomic data.

 ## Getting started
 Open index.html in a web browser (mostly tested in Safari).